Are you overspending?

 Using cash, you can physically see how much you are spending and how much you have left out of your allocated budget.
 Crucially, you are forced to only spend what you have.

-If you can then remove the credit cards from your wallet and delete the details from your online shopping accounts – you might even benefit from cutting up your cards or hiding them away for emergency use only.
+If you can then remove the credit cards from your wallet and delete the details from your online shopping accounts – you might even benefit from cutting up your cards or hiding them away for emergency use only, just like you would try to avoid taking costly loans when you have bad credit.

 Cash will also help boost your creativity – if you find that you don’t have enough to go out for dinner with your friends then you might arrange a pot luck supper at home instead of sticking it on plastic and accruing more debt.